-1404.
+2006.
 Syngenta breached its duty by acts and omissions, including but not limited to:

 - a.
 Statements to APHIS and the public, including stakeholders interested in the MIR162 Deregulation Petition, that deregulation of MIR162 should not cause an adverse impact upon export markets for U.S. corn, that Syngenta would communicate the stewardship requirements "using a wide ranging grower education program," and that at the time the MIR162 Deregulation Petition was submitted to APHIS, regulatory filings were in progress in China; - b.
 Statements to APHIS and the public that MIR162 could and would be channeled away from markets which had not yet approved MIR162; - c.
 Statements to the press and to investment analysts on quarterly conference calls; - d.
 Statements in marketing materials published on the Internet such as its "Plant With Confidence" fact sheet; and - e.
-Other statements indicating that approval from China for MIR162 corn was expected at a time when Syngenta knew that it was not. - 1405.
-By deceiving West Virginia corn farmers into believing that Viptera and/or Duracade would be marketable to all consumers, Syngenta created a likelihood of confusion or misunderstanding that materially harmed West Virginia Plaintiffs as a result of China's rejection of Viptera depressed the market for U.S. corn. - 1406.
-Syngenta's acts took place in, or affected commerce in, West Virginia. - 1407.
+Other statements indicating that approval from China for MIR162 corn was expected at a time when Syngenta knew that it was not. - 2007.
+By deceiving West Virginia corn farmers into believing that Viptera and/or Duracade would be marketable to all consumers, Syngenta created a likelihood of confusion or misunderstanding that materially harmed West Virginia Plaintiffs as a result of China's rejection of Viptera depressed the market for U.S. corn. - 2008.
+Syngenta's acts took place in, or affected commerce in, West Virginia. - 2009.
 Syngenta's acts and omissions proximately caused the injuries and damages sustained by West Virginia Plaintiffs.
-These damages include but are not limited to damaged corn and reduced corn prices based on the inability to sell to the Chinese market.
+These damages include but are not limited to damaged corn and reduced corn prices based on the inability to sell to the Chinese market. - 2010.

-- 1408.
 West Virginia Plaintiffs have provided the notice to Syngenta required by W. Va.
-Code § 46A-6-106(c), and Syngenta did not cure the financial losses suffered by the West Virginia Plaintiffs. - 1409.
+Code § 46A-6-106(c), and Syngenta did not cure the financial losses suffered by the West

+Virginia Plaintiffs.

+- 2011.
 Because Syngenta acted in illegal restraint of trade, West Virginia Plaintiffs are entitled to an award of compensatory damages, treble damages, attorney's fees, filing fees, and other costs of the action under W. Va.
-Code § 47-18-9. - 1410.
-West Virginia Plaintiffs are further entitled to pre- and post-judgment interest.
+Code § 47-18-9. - 2012.
+West Virginia Plaintiffs are further entitled to pre- and post-judgment interest. - 2013.
+Syngenta acted with gross fraud, malice, oppression, or with wanton, willful, or reckless conduct, or with criminal indifference to civil obligations affecting the rights of the Plaintiffs.
+Therefore, West Virginia Plaintiffs are also entitled to an award of punitive damages.
+See Mayer, 22 S.E. at 59.

-Count 124 - Negligence (On Behalf of Wisconsin Plaintiffs)
+Count 204 - Negligence (On Behalf of Wisconsin Plaintiffs)